Podcast Website: Why You Need One and How to Build It

 What belongs on the about page?

-The about page carries more weight on a finance podcast site than on almost any other type of content site.
-Host credentials are not optional here.
-They are a primary trust signal.
+The “about” page carries significant weight on a finance podcast site.
+Host credentials are not optional here; they are a primary trust signal.
 A listener considering whether to engage with your firm based on what they heard will come to this page to verify who you are, what your background is, and whether your perspective has earned authority.

-This is also where the compliance disclaimer needs to be prominent: the podcast is not financial advice, the host’s firm affiliation, and any relevant regulatory body registration.
-Finance firms operating under SEC Marketing Rule or FINRA Books and Records requirements need this language visible and unambiguous, not buried in a footer in 8-point type.
+This is also where the compliance disclaimer needs to be prominent, calling attention to the viewer that the podcast is not financial advice.
+The host’s firm affiliation or any relevant regulatory body registration should be pointed out immediately.
+Finance firms operating under the SEC Marketing Rule or FINRA Books and Records requirements need this language visible and unambiguous, not buried in a footer in 8-point type.

 Do you need a guest or sponsor page?